Power BI migration & social housing dashboards

 The end result was a meaningful shift in how the organisation accessed and used its data from scattered, manually maintained spreadsheets across disconnected branches to a consolidated Power BI environment that gave leadership a reliable, timely view of operations across all service areas.

-The feedback from my supervisor at the conclusion of the internship captured the impact of the work:
+The feedback from my manager at the conclusion of the internship captured the impact of the work:

 “Your contributions to the dashboard builds and KPI report refactoring have been truly exceptional.
 These initiatives have provided tangible improvements to our reporting processes, which will have a lasting impact on our operations… you have not only solved some particularly complex problems but worked with a level of autonomy and initiative that is rare to find - even among seasoned professionals.” - Lucy, Manager, St Vincent de Paul Society Victoria